Hardware Lessons from LISP

 • Microcoded instructions optimized for list processing and symbolic computation

-When the Market Fell Off a Cliff
+When That Market Fell Off a Cliff

+Just as gasoline cars won on cost and convenience despite electric vehicles’ technical elegance, RISC workstations crushed LISP machines through sheer economic force.
 The LISP machine’s downfall wasn’t merely economic.
 Software advances in garbage collection algorithms and compiler technology progressively reduced the need for specialized hardware.
 By the late 1980s, Common LISP compilers on RISC workstations matched the performance of LISP machines for most applications.
 The broader AI Winter of 1987-1993 delivered the final blow, as expert systems failed to meet inflated expectations and military funding for AI research evaporated.
 [2]

 The Pendulum Swings Back